 You’ve heard of quantum entanglement, right?
 The idea that two photons, separated by an arbitrary distance, can instantaneously reflect changes in quantum state.
 This is interesting because what appears to happen is essentially an exchange of quantum “information” at superluminal speeds.
 This is a real phenomenon, not a theory.
 It’s something scientists can experimentally observe in real life.
 Einstein called it “spooky action at a distance”, and that’s an apt description!

 Now, before we get too excited, scientists have already ruled out the possibility of using this as a form of communication.
-That would necessitate violating causality, something we don't believe can happen.
-It DOES have some potential uses in communication anyway: there's some ideas about using it to ensure a message sent isn't tampered with in transit, but that's a very different, and much simpler, thing.
+That would necessitate violating causality, something we don’t believe can happen.
+It DOES have some potential uses in communication anyway: there are some ideas about using it to ensure a message sent isn’t tampered with in transit, but that’s a very different, and much simpler, thing.

-But... since we're playing with ideas here... what it we're wrong?
+But… since we’re playing with ideas here… what if we’re wrong?
 What if it IS possible to use quantum entanglement to communicate?
-Let's assume that for a moment.
+Let’s assume that for a moment.
 What might our advanced civilization do with that knowledge if they had it?
-Well, I'll tell you what *I* would do in their shoes: you know that starlight I'm already playing with to send Morse code-like messages?
+Well, I’ll tell you what *I* would do in their shoes: you know that starlight I’m already playing with to send Morse code-like messages?
 Maybe I can quantumly entangle them on the way out from the source star.
 If I could, I might also encode in the message itself information on how to build a transceiver.

 If you recognize that idea it’s because it essentially is the story from Carl Sagan’s Contact.
 We’re not talking about building a wormhole transit machine here of course, because that’s much harder (I presume).
 But a radio that can use quantumly entangled photons?
 Maybe not so hard (if, once again, physics allows it at all).
 The medium of the message, the starlight, would essentially include the information necessary to allow two-way communications.